Are Both Qualified Lawyers Transfer Scheme and Solicitors Qualifying Examination Modelled on the Miller Pyramid?

 SQE 1 is going to assess knowledge and be centred around computer-based assessment, with single-best-answer questions.
 On the other hand, SQE 2 will use simulations to test core skills and competencies for any solicitor: an ability to write, to persuade, to develop discursive arguments.

-According to the SRA, the Solicitors Qualifying Examination as a single national licensing examination for all intending solicitors of England and Wales, is going to be launched in autumn 2021.
+According to the SRA, the Solicitors Qualifying Examination as a single national licensing examination for all intending solicitors of England and Wales, was launched in autumn 2021.
 The major advantage of the new super-exam is its potential to set consistently high standards at point of admission, and to support flexible routes to qualification.
 Instead of regulating the process of admission and specifying particular pathways leading to it, the SRA will now shift to regulating standards.

-As announced by the Solicitors Regulation Authority on 1 August 2018 and substantiated on 5 September 2018 at the SQE roundtable event attended by OSCEsmart, Kaplan was appointed the SQE assessment organisation.
+As announced by the Solicitors Regulation Authority on 1 August 2018 and substantiated on 5 September 2018 at the SQE roundtable event attended by the Academy of Smart Lawyers (OSCEsmart), Kaplan was appointed the SQE assessment organisation.

 Subscribe